 So, you can make this 3-ingredient avocado chocolate pudding with cocoa powder, spiced, nutty, fruity, minty, or even protein-boosted.
 More on that below.

-Step-by-Step Guide: How to Make Avocado Chocolate Pudding
+How to Make 3 Ingredient Avocado Chocolate Pudding with Cocoa Powder

 Now let’s talk about the main thing, how I made this 3-ingredient avocado chocolate pudding with cocoa powder.